stevia plant

 • date syrup

-OLIPOP is a unique drink that has an amazingly sweet taste, but doesn’t contain artificial sweeteners or high fructose corn syrup.
-Instead, it contains natural stevia leaf extract and cassava root syrup, giving it an amazing taste without artificial ingredients.
+OLIPOP is a unique drink that has an amazingly sweet taste, without sugar like high fructose corn syrup.
+Instead, it contains stevia leaf extract and cassava root syrup, giving it an amazing taste without overwhelming your body with a ton of sugar.
 Plus, these bubbly and satisfying drinks contain some real fruit juice, giving them some extra sweetness and fun flavors without the need for adding artificial colors.

-Monk fruit and stevia are two natural sweeteners that do not provide the body with significant calories and come with little risk when including them in an overall healthy diet.
-Choosing foods made with these sweeteners can help support health goals, including weight management, blood sugar control, and more.
+Monk fruit and stevia are two plant-sourced sweeteners that do not provide the body with significant calories and can be part of an overall healthy diet.
+Choosing foods made with these sweeteners can help support your health goals.
 However, keep in mind that just because a food is made with these sweeteners does not mean it is inherently healthy.
 Stevia- and monk-fruit-extract-sweetened foods should still be consumed with a well-balanced diet in order to reap their benefits.

 Specifically, stevia and monk fruit extract are added to popular food items to add a sweet flavor without adding calories.
 Stevia, in particular, blends well into recipes and is an economical choice that is super-beneficial.

-So, whether you are adding stevia extract or monk fruit extract to your morning coffee, choosing a soda sweetened with stevia (like OLIPOP), or swapping out refined sugar with any non nutritive and natural sweetener, taking small steps to reduce your exposure to artificial sweeteners and high-calorie sweeteners is one small change you can make that can have a big impact on your overall health.
+So, whether you are adding stevia extract or monk fruit extract to your morning coffee, choosing a soda sweetened with stevia (like OLIPOP), or swapping out refined sugar with any non-nutritive sweetener, taking small steps to reduce your sugar intake is one small change you can make that can have a big impact on your overall health.

 Sources